Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Simplified model of a power system with stochastic load

 viz. a periodic function with period equal to $\nicefrac{2\pi}{\Psi}$, and

-By observing $\sigma$ in \Ref{E:Std0}, we see that it is a constant which inversely depends on the $D_{\mathrm{L}}$ load damping, on the $\nicefrac{1}{\alpha}$ load reversal time, and on the $H$ inertia.
+By observing \Refe{E:Std0}, we see that $\sigma$ is a constant which is inversely proportional to the ${D_{\mathrm{L}}}$ load damping, to the $\nicefrac{1}{\alpha}$ load reversal time, and the $H$ inertia.
 It is worth pointing out that the $H$ inertia is multiplied by $\alpha$ at the denominator of $\sigma$ and then by $D_{\mathrm{L}}$.
-This means that {\em the smaller $D_{\mathrm{L}}$, the lower the effectiveness of inertia in limiting frequency deviations}.
-This is somewhat surprising and in contrast to the common idea that an increment of the overall system inertia is beneficial, regardless of the value of other aggregate system parameters.
+This means that {the smaller $D_{\mathrm{L}}$, the lower the effectiveness of inertia in limiting frequency deviations}.
+This is in contrast to the common idea that an increment of the overall system inertia is beneficial, regardless of the value of other aggregate system parameters.
+From our standpoint, this is a relevant result.
 We will consider this matter in further detail in the following.

-Another aspect is that {\em $D_{\mathrm{L}}$ adds to $2H\alpha$ and it is thus deemed to play a significant role in limiting frequency variations}.
-In the light of this, $D_{\mathrm{L}}$ could be increased by exploiting thermostatically controlled loads that link frequency variations to the absorbed power \cite{7731152,4275780,6832599,8586247,7579133}, as well as load damping and synthetic inertia, which require a suitable implementation of \ac{res} generation and storage systems \cite{jibji2019frequency,fang2018improved,kim2019supercapacitor}.
+Another aspect is that {$D_{\mathrm{L}}$ adds to $2H\alpha$ and it is thus deemed to play a significant role in limiting frequency variations}.
+In the light of this, $D_{\mathrm{L}}$ could be increased by exploiting thermostatically controlled loads that link frequency variations to the absorbed power \cite{7731152,4275780,6832599,8586247,7579133}, as anticipated in the Introduction, as well as load damping and synthetic inertia, which require a suitable implementation of \ac{res} generation and storage systems \cite{jibji2019frequency,fang2018improved,kim2019supercapacitor}.